Opengundumstyle/Audio-Alchemist/README.md

    This is the signature created by combining the encoded header, encoded payload, and a secret key.
 The server can use the secret key to verify the integrity of the token and ensure it hasn't been tampered with.

 - ### docker image
+   #### this Dockerfile sets up a container environment with Python 3.10, installs system dependencies, copies the application code and requirements, and specifies the command to run the application.
+It provides a reproducible and isolated environment for running the Python application using Docker.
    ``` FROM python:3.10-slim-bullseye
       RUN apt-get update \
       && apt-get install -y --no-install-recommends --no-install-suggests \